 We do not at present offer compensation for your work, though this will change if the magazine outgrows its entirely free format.
 Simultaneous submissions and submission of work that has appeared elsewhere is allowed.

-Submissions should be included in the body of the email, which should be sent here.
+Submissions should be included in the body of the email.
 If you receive no response whatever, that means you sent your work as an attachment, and you are encouraged to submit it again in the manner requested.
 Please send all submissions to us here, noting in the subject line whether it is a story, poetry, music, video, art or a book for review.

 A note about what we look for.

 When we look at a story, we usually read the first two pages to see if we want to go further.
 For a positive decision, there needs to be something poetic, striking, insightful or deeply original early on.
 If the prose is flat, and we neither learn nor hear anything of interest, we don’t read further.
 Something needs to scintillate.
 Verbal felicities and true insights are like raisins in the bread of literature.
 If there are no such treats fairly soon, we’re probably not going to eat through the whole loaf in mere hope.

 Also, the English has to be good.
 If in your story a loud sound deafens all other noises, or if the yard was secluded from anyone witnessing, we’re probably done.
 English is not an easy language, its gigantic vocabulary means that words are precise in their meaning to a hair’s breadth, and there are mysterious rules for all the prepositions—why do we “write it down with pen and paper” when we mean “with pen on paper?”
 The only way you can master literary English to read a great deal of real English literature.
 And if you’re going to be a writer, you do need to have done that.
 We’ll put up with a certain amount of shaky phrasing if the story has other merits, but sketchy word choices and amateur grammar make it less likely your camel will make it through the needle’s eye.